hammad5148/NTIRE_HR_Depth/README.md

-# This repo contains the DVision team's solution to the NTIRE HR Depth-Mono Challenge
+# This repo contains the CV_SVNIT team's solution to the NTIRE HR Depth-Mono Challenge 2026

 The official DepthAnything implementation **[GitHub](https://github.com/LiheYoung/Depth-Anything.git)**.